hdl/containers/doc/dev/Utils.rst

 Smoke-tests
 ===========

-There is a test script in :ghsrc:`test/ <test/>` for each image in this ecosystem, according to the following
+There is a test script in :ghsrc:`test/ <test/>` for each runnable image in this ecosystem, according to the following
 convention:

 * Scripts for package images, ``/[ARCHITECTURE/][COLLECTION/]pkg/TOOL_NAME[/SUBNAME]``, are named